Get your EIN in as fast as 7 business days. Apply now for $49

 FactorC-CorpS-Corp

-New EIN After Election?N/ANo -- keep existing EIN
+New EIN after S-electionNot applicableNo -- keep existing EIN

-If you are considering S-Corp election for your corporation, read our S-Corp election guide and our dedicated page on EIN for S-Corps.
+If you are considering S-Corp election, read our S-Corp election guide and the dedicated page on EIN for S-Corps.
+Confirm the right structure with a US CPA before you incorporate, because the S-Corp shareholder rules block most non-US owners.

 Step by Step